-- 9.1.
-Authorising Internet access - The school will maintain a current record of all students who are granted access to school ICT systems.
+- 9.1 Authorising Internet access - The school will maintain a current record of all students who are granted access to school ICT systems. - 9.2 Assessing risks - The Trust will take all reasonable precautions to prevent access to inappropriate material.

-9.2.
-Assessing risks

-- The Trust will take all reasonable precautions to prevent access to inappropriate material.
 However, due to the international scale and linked nature of Internet content, it is not possible to guarantee that unsuitable material will never appear on a computer connected to the Trust network.
-The Trust cannot accept liability for any material accessed, or any consequences of Internet access. - The Trust audit ICT use to establish if the e-Safety policy is adequate and that the implementation of the e-Safety policy is appropriate and effective. - 9.3.
-Handling e-Safety complaints - Complaints of Internet misuse will be dealt with by a senior member of staff. - Complaints of a child protection nature must be dealt with in accordance with Trust Child Protection Policy and Procedures.
-(See Appendix 3) - Students and parents will be informed of the complaints procedure (see Trust Complaints Policy) - Students and parents will be informed of consequences for students misusing the Internet. - Discussions will be held with the Police Youth Crime Reduction Officer to establish procedures for handling potentially illegal issues.
+The Trust cannot accept liability for any material accessed, or any consequences of Internet access. - The Trust audit ICT use to establish if the e-Safety policy is adequate and that the implementation of the e-Safety policy is appropriate and effective. - 9.3 Handling e-Safety complaints - Complaints of Internet misuse will be dealt with by a senior member of staff. - Complaints of a child protection nature must be dealt with in accordance with Trust's Safeguarding and Child Protection Policy and Procedures. - Students and parents will be informed of the complaints procedure (see Trust Complaints Procedure, available on the school's website). - Students and parents will be informed of consequences for students misusing the Internet. - Discussions will be held with the Police Youth Crime Reduction Officer to establish procedures for handling potentially illegal issues.